peytoncordero/DRI25/creating-simulations.md

 Sadly, starvation is a reality for many species.
 If the current food stockpile is not sufficient to feed every critter in a given year, we will (unfortunately) need to reduce our critter population accordingly.

 In order to simulate this on a basic level, we will want to add a few more lines to our `gather` method (because this method is concerned with food production/consumption).
-Let's go back to that method and add the following:
+Let's go back to that method and add the following code:

 ```python
         # if there are not enough able critters to produce food in the pop, food will deplete